← Guides

 StageTimeframe

 Delivery times can be longer during peak summer months (June to August) when application volumes are highest.
-If you are travelling in summer, apply at least three weeks before your departure date.
+If you are travelling in summer, apply at least two to three weeks before your departure date.

 Applying directly through the French government

-You can apply directly at certificat-air.gouv.fr, the official French government site.
+You can apply directly on the official French government website.
 This is a legitimate option, but there are several drawbacks for UK drivers:

 • The website and form are in French